ipfs/js-ipfs/examples/browser-video-streaming/README.md

 ## Putting it all together

-For a demo of the final result, see https://ipfs.io/ipfs/QmdBZhDLEsooVKkmgRgNzjo2JirSbddp8FvnccJ4c2orH2/

 *Note:* If you try to run the example straight from disk, some browsers (e.g Chrome) might, for security reasons, prevent some resources from loading correctly.
 To get around this, simply cd into the directory of this example and use http-server from npm:

 ```bash